 - What professional experience do you have?

-You should also do some competitor research.
+You should also conduct competitor research as a part of your broader market research.
 This research will help you see the types of companies that are most popular in the industries you’re interested in, the products they sell the most, the type of people that buy there, and much more.

 For example, if you were interested in the nutrition/fitness industry (a pretty wide one to start with, but a good starting point nonetheless), you could go to the store of a company like Legion Athletics and examine the following: